alexwlchan/alexwlchan.net/src/_posts/2019/2019-07-01-ten-braille-facts.md

 layout: post
 date: 2019-07-01 07:51:11 +0000
 title: Ten braille facts / ⠼⠁⠚⠀⠃⠗⠁⠊⠇⠇⠑⠀⠋⠁⠉⠞⠎
-summary: Where does Braille come from?
-How was Braille originally written?
-What can you write in Braille today?
+summary: Where does braille come from?
+How was braille originally written?
+What can you write in braille today?
 And more.
 category: Languages
 theme:
   card_type: summary_large_image